relferreira/metabase-sparksql-databricks-driver/README.md

 # Metabase Driver: Spark Databricks

+**Support**: This driver currently only works with Databricks Cluster's Endpoint.
+SQL Warehouse Endpoints are not supported yet.

 **Credits**: This repository is only an updated version of the work of Fernando Goncalves and Rajesh Kumar Ravi.

 All you need you do is drop the driver in your `plugins/` directory.
 You can grab it [here](https://github.com/relferreira/metabase-sparksql-databricks-driver/releases/download/1.3.0/sparksql-databricks.metabase-driver.jar) or build it yourself: